pixiedust/pixiedust/README.md

 ## New Book now available: Thoughtful Data Science
 This [book](https://www.packtpub.com/big-data-and-business-intelligence/thoughtful-data-science) published by [Packt Publishing](https://www.packtpub.com) is the user and developer reference for using PixieDust

+## Pixiedust developer community

+Wait!
+There is a developer community?
+Yes there is!
+If you already are a member, [login](https://pixiedust-dev.slack.com).
+If you would like to contribute please [join us](http://bit.ly/join_pixiedust_community).

 ## Why you need it

 Notebooks are a powerful tool for fast and flexible data analysis.
 But the learning curve is steep.